Farm Share CSA

 Convenient: Doorstep delivery is included for most neighborhoods in and around downtown and North Central Troy, and for the Mansion, South End, and Arbor Hill neighborhoods of Albany.
 See deliver map.
 Centralized pickup is also available at Tech Valley High School, Rensselaer, Woodland Hills Montessori School, North Greenbush, and at our farm, in Grafton.
 Inquire with the farmers to see if you are within the delivery route.

-Wednesday Delivery: For customers living in the downtown Albany and Troy, we deliver to your doorstep on Wednesday afternoons during the CSA season.
+Wednesday Delivery: For customers living in the delivery areas of Albany and Troy, we deliver to your doorstep on Wednesday afternoons during the Farm Share season.
 All other customers can pick up at one of the centralized sites, or coordinate with another family.
 You will need to designate a safe, shaded place for us to leave your share in the event that you are not home when we deliver.
 Inquire with the farmers to see if you are within the delivery zone.

-4 months of Food: Wednesday, June 19 – October 23 (19 weeks).
-Each share will contain your choice of eggs or sprouts plus 7-13 varieties of seasonal vegetables, enough veggies for a family of four or two vegetarian adults.
+4 months of Food: Wednesdays, mid June – late October (19 weeks).
+Each share will contain your choice of eggs or sprouts plus 8-15 varieties of seasonal vegetables, enough veggies for a family of four or two vegetarian adults.
 We grow over 75 varieties of veggies.
 At peak harvest time your share will have enough to preserve some for the winter.
-See our 2012 harvest calendar to get a sense of what was in last year’s shares.
+See our 2013 harvest calendar to get a sense of what was in last year’s shares.

-Sliding Scale Fee: The full cost of a CSA shares are outlined below.
-This represents a range of $22-$30 per week.
-In all cases, the price is lower than what you would find at your local natural foods store for the same items.
+Sliding Scale Fee: The full cost of a farm share is outlined below.
+This represents a range of $20-$38 per week.
+In all cases, the price is lower than what you would find at your local natural foods store for the same items, and essentially wholesale costs.
 We ask that you choose to pay according to access to financial resources.
 If you need help determining what level is suitable to pay, please read this excellent document on sliding scale and economic justice.
-We accept EBT (food stamps).
-We do not offer half shares, but encourage you to cooperate with another family.
+We accept EBT/SNAP (food stamps).
+We do not offer half shares, but will help pair you with another family.